Employer Of Record Netherlands

 Payroll In Netherlands

-Setting up payroll in Netherlands requires you to be familiar with the employment laws, including payroll.
+Setting up payroll in the Netherlands requires you to be familiar with the employment laws, including payroll.
 Besides ensuring that all employees get paid without delay, you must set up payroll as per the country’s laws.
 The Netherlands has a strong social security system with programs that encompass residents and workers’ insurance plans only for staff.
 It is the employers’ responsibility to mainly fund employees’ insurance programs, but employees can also contribute.
 These programs vary from sick benefits to particular acts like the Health Insurance Act.
-Employers should fund between 20% and 25% for such type of social security contributions.
+Employers should fund between 20% and 25% for such types of social security contributions.

 It is a little hard to figure out tax for your workers because the country has 3 various types of income ‘categories’ that have independent tax rates.
 Depending on the employee’s earnings, income tax rates are progressive in the Netherlands, and using an employer of record Netherlands can actually help.